-CEF (Connecting Europe Facility) project Rijeka
+CEF (Connecting Europe Facillity) project Rijeka

-The CEF Rijeka project is planned to be completed by the end of 2023 in accordance with the provisions of the contract concluded with the European Commission, through the Agency for Innovation and Networking - INEA and the Port Authority of Rijeka, as partners, which will ensure the quality infrastructure required for the operational business of cargo transshipment.
+On the CEF project Rijeka, the completion of works is planned in accordance with the provisions of the contract concluded with the European Commission, through the Agency for Innovation and Networking - INEA and the Port of Rijeka Authority, as partners, which will ensure the quality infrastructure necessary for the operational business of cargo transshipment.
 The reconstruction of the existing pavement and storage area, tracks, tracks for cranes and accompanying communal infrastructure (water supply, drainage and wastewater treatment) in the Rijeka basin, which includes the Prague, Budapest and Vienna piers, as well as the Visin, Orlando and De Franceschi piers, will be completed.
 By removing the existing dilapidated and operationally unsuitable railway infrastructure, the aim is to improve the connection of the entire Rijeka basin with the railway network in the hinterland and indirectly towards European corridors.
+The CEF project Rijeka is scheduled to be completed by June 7, 2024.

-Considering that the work on the CEF Rijeka project is planned to be completed by the end of 2023, we expect to use the entire operational area of the Rijeka Terminal in the coming periods, which will end the restrictions on daily operational activities, which we have due to the works, and simpler and faster manipulative transshipment of cargo is expected, which opens up the possibility of growth and an increase in the amount of cargo handled.
+Given that the work on the CEF project Rijeka is planned to be completed by the end of the first half of 2024, we expect to use the entire operational area of the Rijeka Terminal in the coming periods, which will end the restrictions on daily operational activities that Group has due to the execution of the works, and simpler and faster manipulative operations are expected transshipment of cargo, which opens up the possibility of growth and increase in the amount of cargo transshipped.
+We expect that by the end of 2024, technical acceptance will be realized and a use permit will be obtained for the CEF project Rijeka.